NoWhereMan1979/VMWare-BigSur/README.md

 # VMWare-BigSur
-VMWare .vmx file, ready to install Mac OSX Big Sur. tested on VMWare workstation 16.1.1 in a Linux host on Corei7
+VMWare .vmx file, ready to install Mac OSX Big Sur. tested on VMWare workstation 16.1.1 on a Core i7 Linux host

 Installing Mac OSX in VMWare often ends up with a freezed progress bar below the apple logo usually after the second reboot for completion of installation.
 I tried evey setting and recommendation on the Web but no luck.
 Beside i had a working machine that was installed in older versions of VMWare that was upgraded to latest VMWare. so copied that working machine's .vmx file and used it to make a new machine and voila... it worked.